bezarsnba/zabbix-graylog-monitoring/README.md

 Template created to monitor GrayLog nodes through LLD (Low Level Discovery)

+We added a feature of Zabbix called LLD (Low Level Discovery) in the model, this automation seeks to facilitate the discovery of the nodes in GrayLog, so that you do not have to register the nodes manually just set the time of the discovery rule.

 ## Monitoring Itens:

 * GrayLog: Filter execution Time (FIltered, Incomming, Outgoing, Process)